odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## Styles
-- HTML describes only the **structure** of text document.
+- HTML describes only the **structure** of a text document.
     - There is no way to change the visual *rendering*.
 - To change the rendering of document, **styles** must be used.
-- CSS (Cascading Style Sheets) is language for definition of styles.
+- CSS (Cascading Style Sheets) is a language for the definition of styles.
     - CSS is not a programming language.
 - When no styles are applied, the web browser uses default styles (also called **user-agent** styles).